BiDAlab/mEBAL/README.md

    - A **Personal Computer** with Microsoft Windows 10 OS, a microphone to acquire audio, a regular keyboard, a mouse, and a screen.
 The computer is employed both to complete the tasks and also to acquire the screen data, the mouse and keyboard dynamics, audio information during the evaluation, and several types of metadata (e.g. logging, app and web history, IP and MAC addresses, etc.)

-# Tasks

-The activities designed to conform the database consist of 8 different tasks that can be categorized in the following three groups:

- - **Enrollment form:** Its target consists in obtaining personal data of the users such as their name and surname, ID number, nationality, e-mail address, etc. This form is designed to acquire different events such as the mouse dynamics, clicks, mouse wheel, keyboard use, etc.

- - **Writing questions:** These comprehend questions that require a complex interaction from the user.
-They are oriented to measure the students’ cognitive abilities under different situations such as: solving logical problems, describing images, crosswords, finding differences, etc. Additionally, some activities have been designed to induce different states of emotions to the participants, e.g. stress or nervousness.
-These altered states are highly relevant when working with physiological and biological signals.

- - **Multiple choice questions:** These are questions aimed to detect the students’ attention and focus levels.
-Since multiple choice exams are largely used in online assessment platforms to evaluate their students, including these in our evaluation was essential.

-The questions are selected from popular riddles and they present different levels of difficulty.
-The interface is designed to ensure data from different nature: free text typing (writing questions), fixed text typing (enrollment form), mouse movement (multiple choice questions), visual attention (describing images and finding differences), etc.

 # Database and Challenges